 Following the publication of my article, “Working with People with a Psychiatric Diagnosis”, in the October 2025 edition of the British Association of Counselling and Psychotherapy’s (BACP) Healthcare Counselling and Psychotherapy Journal, I am creating a series of courses for mental health professionals – including psychotherapists, psychologists and counsellors – on working with clients with a psychiatric diagnosis.

 The first course in this series is on depression.
-As of 11th November 2025, there are just over nine hours of audio-visual material.
+As of 18th February 2026, there are over 22 hours of audio-visual material within the course.
 I will be uploading further modules every 7-10 days.

 These courses will increase mental health professionals’ understanding and confidence in working with people with a psychiatric diagnosis.